-- 7.7 The HRA for the PLP1 indicated that the new housing and new tourist accommodation, if implemented without mitigation measures, could result in an adverse effect upon the integrity of the Dorset Heaths (Purbeck & Wareham) and Studland Dunes SAC, the Isle of Portland to Studland Cliffs SAC and the St Alban's Head to Durlston Head SAC.
-Development in Swanage is likely to have the greatest impact, but development within much of the area may contribute to the numbers of people visiting the coast. - 7.8 Whilst some of the impacts (such as trampling and eutrophication) are similar for coastal habitats and heathland ones, the impact of new local housing on coastal sites is less.
+- The HRA for the PLP1 indicated that the new housing and new tourist accommodation, if implemented without mitigation measures, could result in an adverse effect upon the integrity of the Dorset Heaths (Purbeck & Wareham) and Studland Dunes SAC, the Isle of Portland to Studland Cliffs SAC and the St Alban's Head to Durlston Head SAC.
+Development in Swanage is likely to have the greatest impact, but development within much of the area may contribute to the numbers of people visiting the coast. - 7.9 Whilst some of the impacts (such as trampling and eutrophication) are similar for coastal habitats and heathland ones, the impact of new local housing on coastal sites is less.
 This is because the interest features are less vulnerable, for example the sites are not SPA sites and do not support ground-nesting birds susceptible to disturbance.
-The impacts from increased housing are potentially 'diluted' in that the coastal sites are heavily visited by tourists, and receive many more visitors than, for example, the heaths.
+The impacts from increased housing are potentially also 'diluted' in that the coastal sites are heavily visited by tourists, and receive many more visitors than, for example, the heaths.
 Furthermore, there is significant infrastructure in place at many coastal sites to manage the recreation, for example the National Trust at Studland have sections of dunes fenced off to protect from trampling; at Durlston Country Park there is a visitor centre with a ranger team, education facilities and marked routes.
 Further east along the coast, the National Trust have introduced a permit scheme for organised groups (coasteering etc.) and there have been changes to the parking - for example parking charges at Langton and other changes to the parking infrastructure.

 - The HRA for the PLP1 discussed the issues in considerable detail and suggested that the impacts of additional pressures on the dune and calcareous grassland SACs arising purely from recreational increase associated with local development may be slight or undetectable, in the context of considerable existing pressure and the infrastructure in place to manage it.
 This is clearly very different to the impacts on the heaths, where there is considerable evidence of recreation impacts and urban effects.
 As such a proportionate approach is necessary for coastal sites and recreation issues, involving a partnership approach whereby monitoring ensures that if any issues occur (and these will be localised) they can be resolved through additional ranger presence, path diversions, dog bins etc. Such an approach provides the confidence that adverse effects on integrity can be ruled out and was recommended in the HRA work at PLP1.
-This partnership approach is also identified within the relevant site improvement plan31. - 7.10 The main sites for housing identified within the Purbeck Local Plan at Main Modifications are all set back from the coast and are well inland.
+This partnership approach is also identified within the relevant site improvement plan. - 7.11 The greatest risks will relate to housing very close to the coast (where people can access the coast directly from their doorstep and avoid the main engagement and visitor management targeted around the main car parks and visitor destinations.
+The main sites for housing identified within the Purbeck Local Plan at Further Main Modifications are all set back from the coast and are well inland.
 At early stages of the review, emerging options included sites much closer to the coast, for example at Langton Matravers, and these would have meant greater risks to coastal sites.
 Given the distribution of housing sites in the Local Plan at Main Modifications, visits to coastal sites from new residents are likely to be more occasional and spread out at a range of different parts of the coast (as opposed, for example, to a regular daily dog walk).
-As such the risks particularly relate to the overall quantum of growth. - 7.11 Monitoring to date has included: - SSSI condition monitoring undertaken by Natural England; - Automated counters recording visitor numbers at Durlston Country Park; - Some recording of visitors around the cliffs, caves and ledges (climbing, coasteering etc) as part of annual boat-based seabird monitoring by the National Trust. - 7.12 Checks with Natural England (in July 2019) of condition assessment monitoring undertaken and relevant issues show that the only identified issues from trampling are within Unit 45 of the Isle of Portland SSSI (Isle of Portland to Studland Cliffs SAC).
-This is at Portland Bill, well outside Purbeck and is a tourist hot spot.
-Here vegetation restoration works have been put in place over a number of years and monitoring
+As such the risks particularly relate to the overall quantum of growth and dispersed access. - 7.12 Monitoring to date has included: - SSSI condition monitoring undertaken by Natural England; - Automated counters recording visitor numbers at Durlston Country Park;